3 Ways To Build a Happier Relationship This Valentine’s Day

 So, stay curious.
 Remember that while there is so much that you know about your partner, there is still so much left to know.
 And while you may know a lot about you, you don’t know everything about you.
 You don’t know what you don’t know.

 Maintaining curiosity in moments of difficulty is exactly where self-awareness expands, where mutual understanding emerges, and where intimacy grows.
 When things get shaky, be on your own side… be on your partner’s side… and above all, remember that you’re on the same side.
-What will happen is that your relationship will very naturally grow in love.
+Over time, those kinds of moments can create more room for understanding, closeness, trust, and love to grow.